skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 party has already agreed that they will never tell this secret, lest some idiot followers of the Lich try to free him again.)

-The Dwarves did not know he was free again.
+The dwarves did not know he was free again.
 They have struck now simply because they expected that the Queen would be weak after her war in the north.
 They calculated that with her forces engaged in the north, they should be able to make landfall to the south and take the city by surprise.
 They very nearly did take the city.
-The walls were breached, and the Dwarves entered the city, but then reinforcements arrived from the north and pushed them back.
+The walls were breached, and the dwarves entered the city, but then reinforcements arrived from the north and pushed them back.
 Now that they know the city is all that stands between themselves and Mordan, they are not so keen to take it.

-Thordek learns that the Dwarves are also fighting in the south, trying to take the city of Telwin Port.
-The Dwarves just want control of the harbor, and they need some food.
+Thordek learns that the dwarves are also fighting in the south, trying to take the city of Telwin Port.
+The dwarves just want control of the harbor, and they need some food.
 One of their own ships had a bulk of their foodstores on it, and it was somehow burned into the sea.